TikTok influencer Shannon Mitchell lost 6 stone and now wants to help others do same

-TikTok star Shannon Mitchell lost 6 stone and now she tells her followers how
+TikTok star Shannon Mitchell lost 6 stone - NOW she tells her followers how

 Shannon Mitchell, 27, didn't expect to be floored after requesting her doctor put her on a waiting list for breast reduction surgery before the start of the Covid-19 pandemic.
 But she was told she “needed to lose a few stone to be considered”.